Andrukiewicz/FreshCuisine/README.md

 # FreshCuisine: Your Ultimate Meal Planning Solution

-FreshCuisine is a comprehensive meal planning application built using Node.js and React.
-It's designed to streamline meal preparation, provide precise pricing, and optimize ordering processes, making it an ideal solution for both individual users and wholesalers.
+FreshCuisine is a comprehensive food selling application built using Node.js and React.
+It's designed to streamline counting, packing and selling set of meals, provide precise pricing, and optimize ordering processes, making it an ideal solution for both individual users and wholesalers.

 ## Features